SharkSnack/shiren-5/content/guides/identifying-items.md

 ---
-title: "Identifying"
+title: "Identifying Items"
-metaTitle: "Identification Guide - Shiren the Wanderer: Tower of Fortune Wiki"
+metaTitle: "Identifying Items - Shiren the Wanderer: Tower of Fortune Wiki"
 metaDescription: "Item identification guide for Shiren the Wanderer: The Tower of Fortune and the Dice of Fate."
 ---